 Category Archives: Research

-Help us Raise $65,000 for STC’s In-Water Program this Giving Tuesday
+Help us Raise $72,000 for STC’s Beachfront Lighting Program this Giving Tuesday

-Sea Turtle Conservancy (STC) is hoping all of its supporters will participate in this year’s Giving Tuesday Campaign, which seeks to raise funds for the critical in-water work we are doing to study and conserve sea turtles in the Gulf of Mexico.
-Though not as well-known as Black Friday or Cyber Monday, Giving Tuesday, which occurs the Tuesday after Thanksgiving (November 28 this year), is one day when everyone can join together to make a huge difference.
+Sea Turtle Conservancy (STC) is hoping all of its supporters will participate in this year’s Giving Tuesday Campaign, which seeks to raise funds for the critical work we are doing as part of our Beachfront Lighting Program in Florida.
+Giving Tuesday, which occurs the Tuesday after Thanksgiving (December 3 this year), is one day when everyone can join together to make a huge difference!

-For Giving Tuesday last year, STC supporters raised $60,000 for STC’s research and conservation programs in Tortuguero, Costa Rica.
-STC has set its sights even higher this year, with a goal of raising $65,000, which we are confident we can reach thanks to generous pledges from STC’s Board of Directors to match up to $33,000 for every dollar donated.
+For Giving Tuesday last year, STC supporters raised $61,000 for STC’s in-water research work in the Gulf of Mexico.
+STC has set its sights even higher this year, with a goal of raising $62,000 for our Beachfront Lighting Program, which we are confident we can reach thanks to generous pledges from STC’s Board of Directors to match up to $36,000 for every dollar donated.

 We are hopeful that STC’s members will support the program this Giving Tuesday, when all donations will be matched 1:1 by the STC Board of Directors.
-With your support, STC will continue filling gaps in our knowledge about the sea turtle populations found in this important region, and we will apply that knowledge to effective conservation action.
+With your support, STC will continue darkening beaches to make them safe for sea turtles, while also educating the public and important stakeholders on the importance of wildlife-friendly lighting.

 3. Mail a check with “Giving Tuesday” in the subject line.
 All checks received with “Giving Tuesday” in the subject line will count towards the campaign if received by December 31.